-In the days of old, travelling across the ocean was truly a nightmare.
+In the days of old, traveling across the ocean was truly a nightmare.
 I mean, really death-defying stuff!
 To think, just arriving at your destination was considered a miracle, let alone in good health or in one piece too.
-Sailors would often contract horrible diseases on board, such as scurvy, polio, cholera or the measles – amongst others.
-This was generally caused by a lack of fresh water or much needed vitamins and nutrients, not to mention the often appalling conditions and sheer cramped, closeness most of the crew was forced to endure in their lower quarters.
+Sailors would often contract horrible diseases on board, such as scurvy, polio, cholera or measles -- amongst others.
+This was generally caused by a lack of fresh water or much-needed vitamins and nutrients.
+Not to mention, the often appalling conditions and sheer cramped closeness most of the crew was forced to endure in their lower quarters.

 What Is Lemon Essential Oil?
 Where Does It Come From?

-The lemon tree is an evergreen tree that is native to Asia, yet is currently cultivated in most parts of the world as they’re easy to grow, produce a big yield and because lemons (including their products) are almost always in demand, they tend to generate a good income for farmers – depending on the markets of course.
+The lemon tree is an evergreen tree that is native to Asia, yet is currently cultivated in most parts of the world.
+They’re easy to grow, produce a big yield, and because lemons (including their products) are almost always in demand, they tend to generate a good income for farmers -- depending on the markets of course.

-Lemons contain high amounts of Vitamin C (roughly 64% of our daily 100g dose) as well has a high amount of citric acid, an ingredient that is commonly utilized in the industrial processing of the lemon fruit for a wide variety of products – from cleaning agents/detergents to food and drink products and many more.
-Some of the biggest producers of commercially viable lemons at the moment are India, Mexico and China.
+Lemons contain high amounts of Vitamin C (roughly 64% of our daily 100g dose) as well as a high amount of citric acid.
+Citric acid is an ingredient that is commonly utilized in the industrial processing of the lemon fruit for a wide variety of products.
+These products include cleaning agents/detergents, food and drink products, and many more.
+Some of the biggest producers of commercially viable lemons at the moment are India, Mexico, and China.

-Like most other oils produced from citrus fruits, lemon essential oil is cold-pressed or steam distilled from the rinds (skin) of the lemon fruit.
-On an industrial scale, cold-pressing will usually be the most viable method of extracting the oil from the fruit and essentially means that the skins are subjected to huge amounts of pressure in a large, industrial press.
+Like most other oils produced from citrus fruits, the lemon essential oil is cold-pressed or steam distilled from the rinds (skin) of the lemon fruit.
+On an industrial scale, cold-pressing will usually be the most viable method of extracting the oil from the fruit.
+Essentially, this means that the skins are subjected to huge amounts of pressure in a large, industrial press.
 The oil is basically squeezed from the rind.
 Steam distillation is a much slower and more meticulous process.

-In this scenario, the essential vitamins and minerals are evaporated from the rinds of the fruit via exposure to steam.
-The steam is then carried down a series of glass tubes and collects in a cooling chamber where they form droplets that constitute the basis of the essential oil.
-Due to the lemon fruits wide popularity and easy availability, lemon essential oil is quite easy to get a hold of and can help you in a lot of ways – so I recommend that you always have a vial of it in your home.
+In this scenario, the essential vitamins and minerals evaporate from the rinds of the fruit via exposure to steam.
+Then, the steam moves down a series of glass tubes and collects in a cooling chamber, where they form droplets that constitute the basis of the essential oil.
+Due to the lemon fruits wide popularity and easy availability, the lemon essential oil is quite easy to get a hold of and can help you in a lot of ways.
+So, I recommend that you always have a vial of it in your home.

-Benefits And Uses Of Lemon Essential Oil For Hair
+Top 12 Benefits And Uses Of Lemon Essential Oil:

-Lemon essential oil is really helpful for keeping your hair healthy, nourished and restoring its sheen – which can be lost over time due to sun overexposure or by over-using chemical treatments.
-The citric acid contained in the juice of the fruit is used in most hair care products and shampoos for its strong antibacterial qualities.
+Lemon essential oil helps keep your hair healthy, nourished and shimmering.
+It restores your hair’s glistening flair that might decrease over time due to sun overexposure, or from over-using chemical treatments.
+Most hair care products and shampoos use the citric acid from the juice of the fruit since it has strong antibacterial qualities.
 Lemon essential oil is commonly used as a natural remedy for dandruff and can effectively treat the problem from the root of the issue (no pun intended!).

-So, the oil itself clings to and removes the dead skin cells that form the most obvious symptom of dandruff and the astringent nature of the oil seeps into your scalp and slows the production of excess sebum oil and the rate of skin cell death by contracting the pores on your scalp and moisturizing the skin at the same time.
-When the skin is moisturized, it is less irritable and less itchy, so you won’t scratch it as often – another reason for the formation of the dandruff flakes.
+The oil itself clings to and removes the dead skin cells that form the most obvious symptom of dandruff.
+The astringent nature of the oil seeps into your scalp and slows the production of excess sebum oil and the rate of skin cell death, by contracting the pores on your scalp and moisturizing the skin at the same time.
+The skin is less irritable and itchy after you place moisturizer on it.
+This lowers the chances of you constant scratching -- another reason for the formation of the dandruff flakes.

 By regularly applying a mixture of lemon essential oil and almond oil to your head via a warm oil treatment, you can also stimulate hair growth and slow hair loss (this works for both men and women).
 Both lemon and almond oils act as inhibitors of a chemical that forms at the roots of your hair follicles known as 5 alpha-reductase.
-This compound essentially blocks your pores and ultimately slows hair growth and can even lead to fallout – the most common cause for natural hair pattern baldness in men.
+This compound essentially blocks your pores and ultimately slows hair growth.
+This compound can even lead to fallout -- the most common cause of natural hair pattern baldness in men.

-The high amounts of limonene and linalool found in both oils actively suppress the 5 alpha-reductase compound which allow the hair follicles to grow more freely and then nourishes your hair from the roots – leaving your hair healthy and rejuvenated – not to mention smelling great, too!
+The high amounts of limonene and linalool found in both oils actively suppress the 5 alpha-reductase compound, which allows the hair follicles to grow more freely, and then nourishes your hair from the roots.
+This leaves your hair looking healthy and rejuvenated, in addition to smelling great, too!

 — Wellness Warrior (@lisadouthitww) February 25, 2017